replicatedhq/replicated-docs/docs/reference/kots-cli-admin-console-generate-manifests.md

 ### Limitations

-`generate-manifests` does not support generating manifests for Red Hat OpenShift clusters.
+`generate-manifests` does not support generating manifests for Red Hat OpenShift clusters or GKE Autopilot clusters if executed without a Kubernetes cluster context.

+The generated manifests cannot be used to upgrade an app manager instance that was ever on version 1.72.0 or earlier if run without a Kubernetes cluster context.

 ### Usage
 ```bash